Skip to main content

 When finished, review the criteria and fundraising summary.
 To make changes, type a message to the Prospecting Assistant with what you want to change.
 When you're ready, confirm your project setup by selecting Create my matches.

 Need to go back and edit a project you've already set up by changing the match criteria, fundraising summary or other project settings?
-Learn how here!
+Jump ahead!

 Understanding your matches